NDC Organiser accuses Akufo-Addo of destroying Martin Amidu

 According to him, the president has positioned his family members at sensitive ministries such as Works and Housing, the Roads and Highways and the Bank of Ghana.

-He also claimed that, the people President Akufo-Addo ‘cleared’ of corruption charges are persons he is directly relatived to.
+He also claimed that the people President Akufo-Addo ‘cleared’ of corruption charges are persons he is directly related to.

 Send your news stories to and via WhatsApp on +233 55 2699 625.